publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch73/schIII/ptA/m__us_usc_t22_s6448.md

     (a) __In general__

-    Subject to subsection (b) of this section, the President shall cause to be published in the Federal Register the following:
+    Subject to subsection (b), the President shall cause to be published in the Federal Register the following:

         (1) __Determinations of governments, officials, and entities of particular concern__